Skip to main content

 FrontSubmit[MyFunction[ReadClipboard[]]]

-Execution in the container
+Execution in a cell

 cell 1